General-relativistic spin system: Spin-field correspondence

 The specification of parameters is in general not unique.
-This one, however, entails the homogeneous Klein-Gordon formulation of the spin wave representation related to the Holstein-Primakoff transformation of the Hamiltonian in \eqref{Hamiltonian0}, which describes interactions in a continuous distribution of spins in the presence of an external homogeneous magnetic field oriented along the $x$ axis.
-Let us emphasize that once the transformation in (\ref{Sx}--\ref{Sz}), associated with the parametrization in (\ref{par1}--\ref{par3}), is assumed, it fixes the meaning of the bosonic field's representation of the spin system.
+This one, however, entails the homogeneous Klein-Gordon formulation of the spin wave representation related to the Holstein-Primakoff transformation of the Hamiltonian in Eq. \eqref{Hamiltonian0}, which describes interactions in a continuous distribution of spins in the presence of an external homogeneous magnetic field oriented along the $x$ axis.
+Let us emphasize that once the transformation in Eqs. \eqref{Sx}--\eqref{Sz}, associated with the parametrization \eqref{par1}--\eqref{par3}, is assumed, it fixes the meaning of the bosonic field's representation of the spin system.
 Consequently, it would also specify the quantum spin waves' kinematics and dynamics, whose solutions on the non-degenerate eigenstates of observables correspond to the excitations of a magnon quasiparticle.
-This allows to study bosonic representations of spin systems, which are usually simpler generalizable and coupleable with other fields.
-Results of any analogous modification in the field-formulation of a model are traceable then in the spin-formulation.
+This allows one to study bosonic representations of spin systems, which are usually simpler generalizable and coupleable with other fields.
+Results of any analogous modification in the field formulation of a model are traceable then in the spin formulation.